Hello!

 For 25 years I taught at York University (mainly in the Department of Geography, but also in Humanities and the Faculty of Urban and Environmental Change), as well as, at various times, Toronto Metropolitan University (formerly Ryerson University), the University of Toronto, and Queen’s University in Kingston ON.
 I was fortunate to be able to take early retirement in the fall of 2022 and, while I miss engaging with students, do not at all miss marking or faculty meetings.

-I am currently at work on several other projects, including a novel called Acts of Salvage, which considers what we do with the things we cannot bear to let go of; and The Space Between Us: Commentaries on a Divided Culture, a non-fiction project co-authored with my husband, Peter Fruchter, exploring whether it is still possible to communicate across difference in our increasingly ideological, increasingly divided culture.
+I am currently at work on several other projects, including a novel called Acts of Salvage, which considers what we do with the things we cannot bear to let go of; and The Space Between Us: Commentaries on a Divided Culture, a non-fiction project co-authored with my husband, Peter Fruchter, exploring whether it is still possible to communicate across difference in this stridently ideological era.

 I am also a long-standing gardener, composter and clandestine planter of trees; a collector of old cookbooks and domestic manuals; an indoor rower and outdoor kayaker; a city cyclist; a roamer of back alleys and ravines; a dweller of the expanding cosmos.